josephmcg/flashcards/README.md

 ## Features

-Click a card to flip and see Romaji.
+- Click a card to flip and see Romaji

-Order and positioning are random.
+- Order and positioning are random
+- Keyboard accessible

 ## Todo

+- Save dark mode to local storage
 - Button to reset flip for all
 - Kanji
-- Tests
-- Save dark mode to local storage
-- 2nd version w/ typing?

 ## Local Development